Unfortunatly, at this point we do not update this site due to lack of time. Most recent scores are through 2016.

 First, make sure you are using the dog search (instead of the show search).
 The dog search box is on the dog page, or on the main page.
 Also, try typing in only a part of the dog's registered name.
 You will get a list of dogs, and hopefully the dog you are looking for will be in it.

 The information on this site was obtained by crawling the AKC show results database.
 We tried to be complete and thorough, but we may have missed some things.
-If a qualifying score for your dog is missing, please let us know.
 If you have some idea of what show it was, or an approximate date, that information will make it easier for us to find your data.
 Please keep in mind that the results going back to about 1999-2000 start to get somewhat unreliable due to AKC's record keeping.

 Our site mirrors the records from AKC.
 If your dog's placement or score is incorrect, it was probably recorded wrong by the show secretary or AKC.
 Please contact AKC to fix your dog's score, and once it's been officially corrected, contact us.
 DO NOT contact us before the score is listed correctly by the AKC.
 You can check your dog's scores on the AKC website.